-How log do Lupins flower for?
+How long do Lupins flower for?

-Lupins normally only flower for a few short weeks before quickly turning to seed.
+Lupins normally only flower for 2-3 short weeks before quickly turning to seed.
 There are however a few steps to can take to prolong the bloom.

 Cutting the seed pods

 This is a tactic I have recently started employing with my own lupins.
 As the flowers die they will inevitably turn to seed pods, as far as the best display is concerned this is far from ideal.
-So you can begin to cut this pods off as soon as they appear.
+So you can begin to cut these pods off as soon as they appear.

 Deadheading the spikes